 She raised her eyes by the height of the trees and saw the fallen crowns.
 October stripped the leaves from most of the branches, tainting the gloomy gray of the roads into cooper.
-One more image came into her mind, while leaning her head on the seat – she saw her younger self hanging around, staying in bed and looking outside the window.
+One more image came into her mind while leaning her head on the seat – she saw her younger self hanging around, staying in bed and looking outside the window.
 Her old room smelled delicious – a sweet vanilla scented candle was burning on her desk, while she savored a cup of hot tea.
 All this, being wrapped up in the warmest blanket she could find and writing in her diary.
-As a dream, the image of a page gave life to the feeling she already had deep inside her soul:
+Like a dream, the image of a page gave life to the feeling she already had deep inside her soul:

 I feel that today is going to be a very special day.